 Latex, horse hair

 Hundreds of apps on our smart devices allow us to quantify almost any sort of vital sign.
 This devotion to self-tracking, rather than increasing our personal awareness, reveals a loss of contact with our natural path and impulses.
 Margherita Chinchio’s personal (non-) digital watch, in contrast to the ‘quantified self’ notion, doesn’t track anything, but helps her stay in touch with personal timing and needs.
 The sense of touch is an intimate receptor and a powerful trigger that brings her far away from a multitasking era, providing an immediate connection with her inner identity and the world around her.

 Installation with ceramic objects and audio

 ‘I throw you on the potters’ wheel I centre you You centre me My hands, my body, my mind are fully present Here with you A dance in reflection I press my fingers into your centre You open up I open up Two containers meeting each other I take you from the potters’ wheel Press your skin on mine My body contains your body Your body contains mine.’
 Put on the headphones and press play, be led into a world of ceramic containers waiting to meet your skin, your body, your mind.

 Mines and Marrow

 credits: Nadja Voorham - performer/choreographer Moa Holgersson - performer/choreographer Carlos Añez - flute

-If skin is the outer limit of bodily touch, will redefining its porous character increase the receptive capacity?
+If skin is the outer limit of bodily touch, will redefining its porous character increase its receptive capacity?
 Mines and Marrow unfolds as a tale that alters the realm of internal touch, from inside out, as above so below.
 A set invoking the heritage of protoscience, activated through narration and movement, to unclog the surface and infiltrate the pores.
-Mines and Marrow is a choreography of tactile chymistry to open up and eventually stretch the sensory boundaries of the body.
+It is a choreography of tactile chymistry to open up and eventually stretch the sensory boundaries of the body.